Terrence Romeo: High school career

 Romeo first played for the Letran Squires before he was scouted by Far Eastern University - Diliman.
 He played only one season as a Baby Tamaraw before graduating to the seniors division.
-He was famously known for scoring the UAAP Juniors basketball record of 83 points, eclipsing the previous record of 69 points held by former Junior Maroons player Paolo Mendoza.
-What's more impressive, is that he did it in 31 minutes of playing time, scoring 33 points in the 3rd quarter alone.
+He was known for scoring the UAAP Juniors basketball record of 83 points, eclipsing the previous record of 69 points held by former Junior Maroons player Paolo Mendoza.
 He won the UAAP Juniors' Most Valuable Player (2009) that same year, with averages of 37.1 ppg, 4.1 apg and 4.0 spg.

 College career

-It was a bit of a rocky transition from the juniors to the seniors division for Romeo.
-Although he was named the top rookie, sharing the court with then UAAP MVP RR Garcia proved challenging for the younger guard, especially since he was relegated to the second option (something he wasn't used to).
-Romeo's shooting percentage was somewhat below par at 32 percent, scoring a mere (for his standards) 9.9 points in his rookie season.
+In his first season, Romeo was teammates with then-UAAP MVP RR Garcia.
+His shooting percentage was 32 percent and he averaged 9.9 points in his rookie season.
+He was named the Top Rookie for that season.

-The following season seemed to fare better for the scoring guard.
-He averaged 11.4 ppg, 4.8 rpg and 3.2 apg.
-Both him and Garcia formed a formidable duo.
-They carried FEU to the finals, only to lose in a best of 3 series against Ateneo.
+He averaged 11.4 points, 4.8 rebounds and 3.2 assists in UAAP Season 74, with his FEU team losing a best-of-3 series against Ateneo.

-In UAAP Season 75 Romeo became (arguably) the first option of the team.
-He improved as a more potent scorer after last year's heartbreaking loss, averaging a team best 18.5 ppg, and 5.5 rpg.
-His impressive performance landed him a spot in the mythical five.
+In UAAP Season 75, Romeo averaged a team-best 18.5 points and 5.5 rebounds.
+His performance landed him a spot in the Mythical Five.

-In his final year as half of FEU's dreaded backcourt duo, Romeo was expected to again lead the Tamaraws in scoring.
-He scored 30 points in three games during the course of the season, making him one of only three players since 2003 (the other 2 being Patrick Cabahug and Bobby Ray Parks Jr.) to score 30 points more than once.
-In UAAP Season 76, he was awarded as Most Valuable Player.
-He became only the third guard to win the award following Garcia and PBA legend Johnny Abarrientos.
-He averaged 22.2 points, 6.3 rebounds, 3.9 assists and 1.6 steals to lead the league in points and steals while finishing 3rd in assists.
+In his final year, UAAP Season 76, he became one of only three players since 2003 (Patrick Cabahug and Bobby Ray Parks Jr.) to score 30 points more than once (he did it three times).
+He was awarded as Most Valuable Player, becoming only the third guard to win the award following Garcia and Johnny Abarrientos.
+He averaged 22.2 points (1st), 6.3 rebounds, 3.9 assists (3rd) and 1.6 steals (1st).

-While in college, he took his talents in the PBA D-League, suiting up for Big Chill Super Chargers.
+While in college, he joined the Big Chill Super Chargers of the PBA D-League.

-He elected to forgo his final playing year, after realizing that he will have to wait until 2015 to get drafted in the PBA.
+He elected to forgo his final playing year, after realizing that he would have to wait until 2015 to get drafted to the PBA.